I’m no mathematician, but this is an equation I’m pretty confident in: marketing = strategy + creative.

 How many brainstorming sessions are packed with wonderful, innovative ideas that have no goal or specific audience in mind?

-On the other hand, creative that’s void of strategy is about as effective as a carnival floating in the middle of the Pacific.
-You can build all the best rides on earth, but nobody’s coming.
+On the other hand, creative marketing that’s not built on a strategic foundation is often as effective as a carnival floating in the middle of the Pacific.
+You can build the most exciting rides on earth, but nobody’s coming.

 In my experience, this latter misstep is very common in small businesses.

 We decide it’s time to build or update a website.
 So we find a little agency or a freelance designer/developer to complete the selected task.
 And then we say go.